mdmitry1/optimization-tutorial/tutorial/examples/pyomo/py/README.md

 This directory contains<br>
 - NSGA-II algorithm examples for BNH problem.
 In these examples Pareto front is created from dataset in csv format
 - BNH pareto front comparison for 3 models: analytical, linear interpolation and decision tree
-- NSGA-II algorithm example for multiobjective optimization  problem Pareto front approximation
+- NSGA-II and NSGA-III examples for mixed variables
 - Linear programming example using GLPK

 **Files**<br>